 Become an HRC Global Fellow

-As the United States’ largest lesbian, gay, bisexual and transgender civil rights organization, the Human Rights Campaign is dedicated to ending discrimination, securing equal rights and protecting the health and safety of LGBT people all around the world.
+As the United States’ largest lesbian, gay, bisexual and transgender civil rights organization, the Human Rights Campaign is dedicated to ending discrimination, securing equal rights and protecting the health and safety of LGBTQ people all around the world.
 HRC Global seeks to leverage HRC’s substantial domestic knowledge, expertise and resources to have an impact around the world.
-We work to strengthen the global equality movement by supporting the efforts of LGBT organizations and advocates abroad, raising awareness of the discrimination and persecution faced by LGBT people worldwide, exposing the anti-LGBT activities of U.S. individuals and organizations abroad, educating about the need for LGBT-inclusive U.S. foreign policy and creating international allies for LGBT advocacy.
+We work to strengthen the global equality movement by supporting the efforts of LGBTQ organizations and advocates abroad, raising awareness of the discrimination and persecution faced by LGBTQ people worldwide, exposing the anti-LGBTQ activities of U.S. individuals and organizations abroad, educating about the need for LGBTQ-inclusive U.S. foreign policy and creating international allies for LGBTQ advocacy.

 To be eligible for the Atlas Corps, applicants must have two or more years of relevant experience in the nonprofit/NGO/social sector, a Bachelor’s degree or equivalent, English proficiency (oral, writing, reading), be 35 years or younger at the start of the Fellowship, be an international applicant (U.S. citizens are not eligible for a Fellowship with Atlas Corps and HRC), and must commit to return to their home country after the Global Fellowship has ended.